foureight84/sofle-keyboard-pimoroni/README.md

 This modification takes away one encoder.
 The trade-off is gaining more features and not have to move your hands away from the keyboard often.
 I haven't had a chance to look at the Sofle V2 yet to see where the new pin-outs have been rerouted to / or still easily accessible.
 However, you should be able to wire the Pimoroni directly to the MCU I2C and power pins.

+## Keyboard Build Guide
+This guide only focuses on adding the Pimoroni trackball assuming that you have already built your Sofle Keyboard.
+If you haven't gotten there yet, here is the [official build guide documentation](https://josefadamcik.github.io/SofleKeyboard/)

 ## QMK
 Due to the way transport works with split keyboards, `EE_HANDS` is used to set handedness.
 When flashing the firmware, make sure to use the correct syntax based on your MCU.